Tips to prevent child drownings

 Although drowning can be fatal, your child can survive if they get help immediately.

-Knowing how to administer CPR to a child or infant who is drowning could mean the difference between life and death.
-If the child’s heart has stopped for 8 to 10 minutes, the chance of survival is slim.
+Knowing how to administer CPR to a child or infant who is drowning could help to save their life.
+Note that once the child’s heart has stopped for 8 to 10 minutes, the chance of survival is slim.

 Don’t risk your own life and safety when trying to rescue the child.
 Rather use a flotation device like a life jacket or noodle.
 Once the child is safely out the water you can begin to administer CPR.

 This involves a combination of chest compressions known as hands-only CPR.

 The following CPR procedure is for children between the age of 12 months and 8 years old.